-I have attached a PDF that shows visual proof of the need for BMPs that address our main sand-mining concerns in the San Jacinto Watershed.
+The attached PDF shows visual proof of the need for BMPs that address our main sand-mining concerns in the San Jacinto Watershed.

 I also support the concerns and list of alternative BMPs supported by Texans for Responsible Aggregate Mining.